 dB to dBm Converter (with Examples)

-How to convert from dB (deciBels) to dBm (deciBel-milliwatts)?
+What does it mean to convert from dB to dBm?

 dB is relative number while dBm is an absolute number.
 There is no explicit way to convert dB to dBm.
 Two dBm numbers can however be subtracted from one another and the result is a dB value.